paitools/FAUST/README.md

 KGM presents a tabular format for mapping individuals (instances) with corresponding properties.
 Each sheet in the document depicts a single class, with the first column reserved for instances, while the remaining ones reflect combined data and object properties.
 Also, the user is not required to define datatypes for each literal, as this is resolved in the later OBDA mapping phase.
 An example representation of dbc:Signal instances (individuals) is shown above.

 The user is required to populate KVM with their own domain-specific instances and save it to the /KVM folder, as a reference.
 In the next iteration, KVM can be split into KVM_train and KVM_val, although it is not mandatory.
+The general recommendation is to populate the KGM with all instances first, then extract 10-15% of the instances on each sheet to create a validation set (KVM_val).

 ### 2. FAUST Deployment